 But, I will take that a giant step further: while there have been major advances in the ranks of African Americans who own their own media companies and platforms, the number is still too small to effect a real change in the other problem at hand: stories about blacks told only from a white perspective.

-I will also add that this institutional racism problem can’t survive without assistance from African Americans.
+I will also add that this institutional racism problem can’t survive without assistance from African Americans – specifically those who expect media to be done or owned by someone white.
+The impacts threaten to be damaging to the future of blacks in America.

 51 Years After The Kerner Commission And American Media Still Has A Diversity Problem